Hu Wei (general): Biography

 In 1953, Hu Wei fought in the Korean War as chief of staff of the 21st Army of the People's Volunteer Army.
 After returning to China, he served successively as deputy commander, political commissar, and commander of the 21st Army.
 He attained the rank of major general in 1961.

 During the Cultural Revolution, Hu was promoted to deputy commander of the Lanzhou Military Region in 1969 while concurrently serving as commander of the 21st Army.
 He also served as deputy director of the Revolutionary Committee of Shaanxi as well as Party Secretary of the province.

 In December 1974, Hu was appointed director of the General Office of the Central Military Commission and deputy chief of staff of the People's Liberation Army.
-He was also an alternate member of the 9th and 10th Central Committees of the Communist Party of China.
+He was also an alternate member of the 9th and 10th Central Committee of the Chinese Communist Party.
 He retired in 1984.

 Hu died on 20 June 2018 in Beijing, at the age of 97.